aspose-ocr/Aspose.OCR-API-References/english/net/aspose.ocr.ai/asposeaimodelconfig/huggingfacerepoid/_index.md

 ---
 title: HuggingFaceRepoId
 second_title: Aspose.OCR for .NET API Reference
 description: ID of the model on HuggingFace e.g. openai/gpt2.
-If specified the model will be downloaded from HuggingFace.
+If specified the model can be loaded from the local cache or downloaded from HuggingFace when AllowAutoDownloadaspose.ocr.ai/asposeaimodelconfig/allowautodownload is enabled.
 Default bartowski/Qwen2.5-3B-Instruct-GGUF.
 type: docs
 weight: 80
 url: /net/aspose.ocr.ai/asposeaimodelconfig/huggingfacerepoid/
 ---
 ## AsposeAIModelConfig.HuggingFaceRepoId property

 ID of the model on HuggingFace (e.g., "openai/gpt2").
-If specified, the model will be downloaded from HuggingFace.
+If specified, the model can be loaded from the local cache or downloaded from HuggingFace when [`AllowAutoDownload`](../allowautodownload) is enabled.
 Default bartowski/Qwen2.5-3B-Instruct-GGUF.

 ```csharp
 public string?
 HuggingFaceRepoId { get; set; }